在讀學生常見問題(以下只提供英文)

 A

-The annual tuition fees are payable by two equal installments.
-The tuition fee should be settled by the end of September and end of January for Term 1 and Term 2 respectively.
-The Finance Office will send a notification to students two weeks prior to the payment due date.
-The HKD$40,000 deposit paid upon acceptance of the admission offer will be offset against the first installment of the tuition fee.
+The annual tuition fees are payable in two equal instalments.
+The tuition fee should be settled by the end of September and the end of January for Term 1 and Term 2, respectively.
+The Finance Office will notify students two weeks before the payment due date.
+The deposit paid upon acceptance of the admission offer will be offset against the first instalment of the tuition fee.
 Please refer here for payment methods.

 Q10.
 When will my student status expire?